simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

     }
 }
 ```
-This construct lead to two more conventions to follow when working with the code:
+This design leads to two further conventions that must be adhered to when working with the code:

-* The name of an aggregate has to be unique
+* The name of an aggregate must be unique
-* The name of an event has to be unique but should be prefixed with the aggregate name to avoid conflicts
+* The name of an event must be unique, but should begin with the name of the aggregate to avoid conflicts

-When these conventions are not followed the application will not start and an error will be thrown.
+If these conventions are not followed, the application will not start and an error message will be displayed.

 ## How to run the application